Check if Expo EAS Build is down, official outages, user-reported issues, and outages map.

 Expo EAS Build last outage was on September 15, 2025 with the title "Android builds failing to connect to Maven cache"

-IsDown and DownDetector help users determine if a service is having problems.
+IsDown and DownDetector help users determine if Expo is having problems.
 The big difference is that IsDown is a status page aggregator.
-IsDown monitors a service's official status page to give our customers a more reliable source of information.
-The integration allows us to provide more details about the outage, like incident title, description, updates, and the parts of the affected service.
+IsDown monitors a service's official status page to give our customers a more reliable source of information instead of just relying on reports from users.
+The integration allows us to provide more details about Expo's Outages, like incident title, description, updates, and the parts of the affected service.
 Additionally, users can create internal status pages and set up notifications for all their third-party services.

 IsDown offers an easy way to monitor Expo with maximum flexibility